gbif/data-blog/content/post/2021-05-05-derivedDatasets.md

 ![](/post/2021-05-05-derivedDatasets_files/dd_form.png)

+All it takes is

+- a **title**,
-All it takes is a **title**, the **URL of where your dataset is deposited**, a **list of datasets** (by datasetKey or DOI) with record counts either as a CSV file or filled in on-screen, and a **description of what the dataset** is and how it came together.
+- the **URL of where your dataset is deposited**,
+- a **list of datasets** (by datasetKey or DOI) with record counts either as a CSV file or filled in on-screen, and
+- a **description of what the dataset** is and how it came together.

 That's it!

-The form has two additional optional fields, one for specifying an original download DOI if the derived dataset represents a filtered version of that download, and a registration date, if, for someone reason you wish the derived dataset to be registered in the future rather than immediately (e.g. embargoed materials).
+The form also has two __optional__ fields: one for specifying an original download DOI if the derived dataset represents a filtered version of that download, and a registration date, if, for someone reason you wish the derived dataset to be registered in the future rather than immediately (e.g. embargoed materials).

 Hit **SUBMIT** and once the registration is complete, you can click the **GO TO DATASET** button to see the result and get the DOI.

 You'll notice that there's a suggested citation string there as well.
 You're welcome to change this to your liking as long as you keep the DOI.

 ![](/post/2021-05-05-derivedDatasets_files/dd_landing_page.png)

+---

 ## My data doesn't have the datasetKey field